nlohmann/std_json/proposal.md

 *Remarks:*
 - No synchronization.
 - const overload: No checks are being performed.
-Specifying a non-existent key is undefined behaviour.
+Specifying a non-existent key is undefined behavior.

 *Throws:*
-- const overlaod: `std::domain_error` if the type of the JSON value is diffrent than `json_type::object`.
+- const overload: `std::domain_error` if the type of the JSON value is different than `json_type::object`.
-- non-const overload:  `std::domain_error` if the type of the JSON value is diffrent than `json_type::object` or `json_type::null`.
+- non-const overload:  `std::domain_error` if the type of the JSON value is different than `json_type::object` or `json_type::null`.

 *Complexity:*